400 Bed Dormitory

 Approximately 135 apartments and 50,000 SF of office/retail space will be developed within the existing mill complex along the banks of the Pawtuxet River in Warwick, Rhode Island.

-Work on the development began in 2016 and will encompass the renovation of approximately 200,000 SF, with first occupancy in 2018 and all phases completed by 2019/2020.
-The estimated cost for the entire project is $35,000,000.00.
+Work on the development began in 2016 and encompassed the renovation of approximately 200,000 SF, with first occupancy in 2018 and all phases completed by 2019/2020.
 The project has been approved as an historic structure/complex from both the State of Rhode Island and the National Park Service.
-Pontiac Mills, originally built in 1863, has been declared a Nationally Registered Historic District, and will utilize various state and federal tax credit programs.
+Pontiac Mills, originally built in 1863, has been declared a Nationally Registered Historic District, and utilized various state and federal tax credit programs.

 All Saints Evangelical Lutheran Church